 Critical Services How Delivered?
-Gi iticai bei vices HOW Delivered

 5. List any agencies with which the AAA has formal emergency preparation or response agreements.

 The AAA requires that each contracted community provider have an emergency response plan in place.

 - 6. Describe how the AAA will:

 - Identify vulnerable populations.

 - Follow-up with these vulnerable populations after a disaster event.